headbellygroin/Story_Novel_Writer/DOCUMENTATION.md

 **Story Forge shows:** "Analyzing chapter for visual moments..." then "Generating image 1 of N..." through completion.

 **When done:** The Image Review Grid appears showing all images with their order index, text anchor, image prompt, and animation prompt.
+For each image you can:
+1. **Review** -- see the generated image alongside its prompt and text anchor
+2. **Edit prompt** -- click the prompt text to enter edit mode.
+Adjust the wording to fix composition, add details, or change the scene
+3. **Regenerate** -- click the orange Regenerate button to re-send just that one image to ComfyUI with the updated prompt.
+The new image replaces the old one in the same position -- no need to regenerate all images

-Review all images.
-Click **New Run** to discard and start over.
+If the entire set is wrong, click **New Run** to discard everything and start fresh.

 ---